Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 [=] Contextual meaning:
    1. - Sequence encoding is a machine learning technique that transforms a sequential input (like text, time-series data, or audio) into a compact, fixed-length numerical vector, often called a context vector
    2. - TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used in machine learning and NLP to evaluate how important a word is to a document within a collection (corpus).
 It boosts rare words and penalizes common words (like "the", "and") by multiplying two metrics: how often a word appears in a document (TF) and the inverse frequency of the word across all documents (IDF).
-   3. - Explinability provides deeper transparency of why a model thought about a detail by showing its internal metrics like attention quality, from distributed peer memory or Ensemble prediction result's.
+   3. - Explainability provides deeper transparency of why a model thought about a detail by showing its internal metrics like attention quality, from distributed peer memory or Ensemble prediction result's.